 In grades PK-5, our primary goals are to expose all students to computer science in order to generate excitement and develop transferable skills.
 Every year, all students will receive about 20 hours of CS instruction.
 While it may be advantageous to have teachers begin teaching CS, many current teachers lack background knowledge and skills, and it would be challenging to train all classroom teachers in a new subject.
-Instead, centrally-hired and -developed itinerant specialists will push into elementary classrooms for about one hour per week for a semester to deliver content alongside the classroom teacher.
-On average, full-time itinerant specialists will be shared among two school sites.
+Instead, centrally-supported specialists will push into elementary classrooms for one lesson every 1-2 weeks to deliver content alongside the classroom teacher.
 Most CS lessons will be integrated with literacy and math standards.

-Each year in the middle grades, all students will take a quarter- or trimester-long enrichment course that is held during the elective periods.
+Each year in the middle grades, all students will take a trimester-long enrichment course as part of an exploratory wheel.
 In these courses, students will develop the foundational knowledge and skills that will be necessary for their success in college and career.
 They will be challenged to think critically, use computing to solve real-world problems, and build upon their mathematical knowledge, as well as explore the societal impacts of computing.
-The quarter-long courses will be taught by dedicated CS specialists that are hired by school sites but developed and supported centrally.
-On average, comprehensive middle schools will dedicate 2.0 FTE to CS specialists, while K-8 schools will dedicated about 0.5 FTE.
+The trimester-long courses will be taught by dedicated CS specialists that are hired by school sites but developed and supported centrally.

 We expect that exposure to engaging, relevant computer science instruction in earlier grade levels will greatly increase interest in pursuing CS at the high school level.
-In grades 9-12, students will elect whether to continue studying computer science.
-All students will have opportunities to take CS courses, no matter in which school they are enrolled.
-Furthermore, all schools will offer both introductory and advanced CS courses.
+In grades 9-12, students will elect to continue studying computer science.
+All students will have a menu of CS opportunities, no matter in which school they are enrolled.
 Our goals are to greatly expand participation in CS courses and prepare students for further studies or work in college and career, but even more importantly, we seek to ensure that the students accessing CS mirror the diverse population of our schools, rather than the narrow population of the current tech workforce.